-My wife just walked up to me on the sofa, raised my hand up and put it around her neck and lied next to me on the sofa.
-I’ve been on my phone for so long typing this story and this is her way of drawing attention from what I’m doing to herself.
-Not only that, that’s also her way of asking me, “You’ve been quiet for so long on this phone, I hope there’s nothing wrong with you?”
-She does that a lot and it always makes me feel seen and cared for.
+My wife just walked up to me on the sofa, raised my hand, put it around her neck, and lay down next to me.
+I’ve been on my phone for so long typing this story, and this is her way of drawing attention away from what I’m doing and toward herself.
+Not only that, but it’s also her way of asking me, “You’ve been quiet for so long on your phone.
+I hope there’s nothing wrong with you?”
+She does this a lot, and it always makes me feel seen and cared for.

-I didn’t know what I was getting the day I married her.
-Yeah, she was a good girl and cared so much for me during our three years of dating but I kept asking myself, “Is that all I need in a lifelong marriage?”
-My mind told me I needed more but I didn’t know what more meant and what I needed to see to realize that was all I needed.
+I didn’t know what I was getting into the day I married her.
+Yeah, she was a good girl and cared so much for me during our three years of dating, but I kept asking myself, “Is that all I need in a lifelong marriage?”
+My mind told me I needed more, but I didn’t know what “more” meant or what I needed to see to realize that she was all I needed.

 Then life began for us under a single roof the day we married.
 Her true colors came shining through.

-November 2015, I was seated at the hall watching TV when I had a call from my junior sister, She said, “Mom died a short while ago, you’ll need to come home quickly.”
-I sat in at the edge of the sofa motionless for several minutes until she walked in, sat next to me, lifted my right arm and put it around her neck and asked, “You look tense, what’s the matter with you?”
+In November 2015, I was seated in the hall watching TV when I received a call from my younger sister.
+She said, “Mom died a short while ago.
+You’ll need to come home quickly.”
+I sat at the edge of the sofa, motionless, for several minutes until my wife walked in.
+She sat next to me, lifted my right arm, put it around her neck, and asked, “You look tense.
+What’s the matter?”
 I responded, “Ekua called just now.
 My mom died.”

-In a family where women are not allowed to talk in the presence of the elderly, it was my wife who led the way like a lioness, fixing everything and negotiating on all transactions so we get the best deal.
+In a family where women are not allowed to speak in the presence of the elderly, it was my wife who led the way like a lioness, fixing everything and negotiating all transactions to get the best deals.
 Where we needed money, she pulled surprises and made some important payments.
 At the end of the funeral, my senior uncle told me, “Your wife is a very tough woman.
-Keep her well, she’ll help you.”
+Keep her well; she’ll help you.”

-If I didn’t know what I was getting myself into after marriage, I knew from that point onward what I’d gotten myself into and it was a good thing.
-This is a woman who always looks into my eyes when talking to me and sees the slighted sign of change or the faintest trace of worry and asks me, “Are you ok?”
-It’s like magic, she has never had to ask me that question that I’ve answered, “Yeah I’m ok.”
-I asked her, “How do you always know?
+If I didn’t know what I was getting myself into after marriage, I knew from that point onward what I’d gotten myself into—and it was a good thing.
+This is a woman who always looks into my eyes when talking to me and notices the slightest sign of change or the faintest trace of worry, asking me, “Are you okay?”
+It’s like magic; she has never had to ask me that question without me answering, “Yeah, I’m okay.”
+I once asked her, “How do you always know?
 Am I so predictable?”

-She’ll say, “No you are not but I know you too well to know when something is wrong with you.”
-She’s like the guardian angel who knows everything about me and because of that, I’ve never had a reason to hide anything from her.
-We talk freely about everything because with her, I feel safe and I can bring my worries out knowing I will get the help that I need.
+She said, “No, you’re not, but I know you too well to know when something is wrong with you.”
+She’s like a guardian angel who knows everything about me, and because of that, I’ve never had a reason to hide anything from her.
+We talk freely about everything because, with her, I feel safe.
+I can bring my worries out, knowing I will get the help I need.

-When we got married, people said we were of the opposite kind.
-MY wife is very expressive and outgoing.
-You’ll introduce to someone right now and the next minute, she’ll relate to the person like they’ve known each other for so long.
-I am very reserved.
-I’d rather allow things to die naturally than to talk about it or fight about it.
-Those who said my wife and I opposites also said, “The way you’re quiet if you don’t take care your wife will run over you.
-It turned out I needed her attitude and forthrightness to be able to make certain decisions.
+When we got married, people said we were opposites.
+My wife is very expressive and outgoing.
+You could introduce her to someone right now, and the next minute, she’ll relate to the person as if they’ve known each other for years.
+I, on the other hand, am very reserved.
+I’d rather let things die naturally than talk about them or fight over them.
+Those who said my wife and I were opposites also said, “The way you’re quiet, if you’re not careful, your wife will run over you.”
+It turned out I needed her attitude and forthrightness to make certain decisions.
 She doesn’t like to wait.
-“Let’s do it now, why wait till later?”
+“Let’s do it now; why wait till later?”

-We disagreed a lot from the beginning and most times plunge into minor fights but the good thing is we fought only because cared.
+We disagreed a lot in the beginning and often plunged into minor fights, but the good thing is we fought only because we cared.
 We learned to fight fair—no bad language and no name-calling.
-After each fight, the introvert in me will come out.
-I will coil into a corner and try to be alone.
-That’s when she’ll walk in, lift my arm up and put it around her neck and begin to say something to make me laugh.
+After each fight, the introvert in me would come out.
+I would coil into a corner and try to be alone.
+That’s when she’d walk in, lift my arm, put it around her neck, and begin to say something to make me laugh.

-And I’d come to expect it so whenever I’m alone and I see her coming, I’ll lift my arm up and she’ll coil under it so we begin talking.
+And I’ve come to expect it.
+So whenever I’m alone and I see her coming, I’ll lift my arm, and she’ll coil under it so we can begin talking.

 “How would life be without her?”